Prahalad Chunnilal Vaidya

-Biography

 Early life

 P. C. Vaidya was born in Shahpur of Junagadh district, Gujarat, India on 23 May 1918.

 He completed most of his schooling in Bhavnagar, and went to Mumbai (formerly known as Bombay) for higher studies.
 There, after finishing high school at Ismail Yusuf College, he joined the Institute of Science (then known as Royal Institute of Science) in Mumbai.
 He received a BSc degree, majoring in Mathematics and Physics.
 He completed a MSc degree with Applied Mathematics major.

 Vaidya's first stint at teaching was at the Dharmendra Singhji College in Rajkot, where he joined as a lecturer in 1940, soon after completing his MSc examinations.
 Vaidya taught trigonometry and arithmetic to undergraduate students.
 The college was then managed by the St Xavier's College, Bombay for half the term, after which the royal family of Rajkot under His Highness Pradyumansinhji Lakhajirajsinhji, the 14th Thakore Saheb of Rajkot, took control of the college.
 Due to differences with the new management, Vaidya resigned in 1941 and subsequently started with freedom fighter Prithvi Singh Azad at the Ahimsak Vyayam Sangh institute of physical education, where he was the principal for non-violent struggle training programme for youths.
 Meanwhile, he continued teaching mathematics by conducting private tuition for school students.

 In 1942, P. C. Vaidya wrote to Professor Vishnu Vasudev Narlikar, father of Indian physicist Jayant Narlikar, expressing his desire to study relativity.
 Narlikar approved this, and Vaidya immediately moved to Banaras Hindu University(BHU), Varanasi, where Narlikar was a faculty member at the school of relativity.
 Vaidya was at Banaras for about ten months.

 At that time, India's freedom struggle was at full steam with Mahatma Gandhi leading the Quit India movement.
 The political situation was also chaotic due to World War II.
 Vaidya was living with his wife Vidya and six-month-old daughter Kumud and surviving solely on his earlier savings.
 Gandhi went on a prolonged fast then, which led to a period of great uncertainty as the fast had affected his health adversely.
 Desperate to know the developments, Vaidya would eagerly await the Hindi evening daily Aaj.
 Amid the tension, the idea of spacetime geometry sprouted in his mind.
 Within a week, Vaidya came up with the Vaidya Metric.

 Professor Vaidya obtained his Doctoral degree (PhD) in mathematics in 1949.